 Natural Sciences Career Services is the place to start looking for an internship.

 CS students are eligible to apply for a wide variety of on-campus jobs.
 Check the individual descriptions below for more information, including how to apply.

 UT's Office of Student Financial Services offers work/study opportunities on campus.

 Undergraduate Research Assistants

 Many of the research projects in the department employ undergraduate students as part of the research team.
 See our undergraduate research page for more information on how to get involved in research.
-In addition to funding that may be available from individual faculty members, the department sponsors the UROP program, whose goal is specifically to fund undergraduate research.
-Note that there is a very limited number of CS undergraduate research assistant positions available.
-Typically only students with outstanding academic records will be considered.

 Would you like a chance to stay in Austin for the summer?
 Then perhaps you'd like to be an Orientation Advisor for freshman orientation.
 The deadline to apply is in November.